zmqgithub/Groceries_Shopping_App/README.md

 # popup_dialog

-A new Flutter application for Anmated popup dialogs.
+A new Flutter application for Groceries Shopping App .

 ## Getting Started